 - Taking refugees on outings around the city and beyond

 - Inviting them to meals in their homes

 Anyone is welcome to join the team!
 There is no specific commitment involved in joining.
 If interested, please email Jonathan Baylis, firstname.lastname@example.org, and give your name, location, email address, and phone number.
 He sends out regular email updates with invitations to events and meetings.

 + What can you pray for?

-- That the Rashids the Sahebadis will progress well in their journey to independent, productive lives — English study, more university study, professional work that befits their education level, good health, recovery from the trauma of threat and displacement.
+- That the Rashids will progress well in their journey to independent, productive lives — English study, more university study, professional work that befits their education level, good health, recovery from the trauma of threat and displacement.
 That they would be able to bring the rest of their extended family to safety, possibly in Vancouver.

 - That the processing period of the application, for the Afghan family of 4, would be shortened and for their ongoing safety, health, and well-being in difficult circumstances.

 - That the Syrian and other wars would stop and people could live at peace in their home countries.